amirbar/StoP/README.md

 - For ViT-H training, we deviated from the cosine LR schedule after 250 epochs and continued training with fixed low learning rate to push performance.
 - StoP relies on a previous internal implementation of I-JEPA which utilized additional image augmentations compared to the [official repo](https://github.com/facebookresearch/ijepa).
 The main difference is the use of hflip, gaussian blur and random grayscale during training.
 In the ablation experiments (Figures 3-4, Tables 5-6 & 8) we compare different positional embeddings using this same set of augmentations.

+## Acknowledgments
+The codebase relies on the implementation of I-JEPA.

 ## Citation
 If you found this code helpful, feel free to cite our work:

 ```bibtext